ryemislam/single-gpu-passthrough-wiki/5)-Configuring-Virtual-Machine-Manager.md

 Step forward, and you will get a summary of your settings. <strong style="color:red">Before proceeding be sure to check "Customize configuration before install".</strong> Also, verify that your VM is named "win10".

+**NOTE:** It is **IMPORTANT** that your VM stays named as "win10", because this is the name targeted by the libvirt hook we install on your system. **If you want a custom name, you can change or add the new name to the hook, situated at `/etc/libvirt/hooks/qemu`.**

 ![Summary](images/vmm_name.png)

 **For the followings editions, don't forget to hit "Apply" at the bottom right after each step.**